Shopify/tapioca/manual/generator_mixedinclassattributes.md

-## ClassAttributes
+## MixedInClassAttributes

-`Tapioca::Compilers::Dsl::ClassAttributes` generates RBI files for modules that dynamically use `class_attribute` on classes.
+`Tapioca::Compilers::Dsl::MixedInClassAttributes` generates RBI files for modules that dynamically use `class_attribute` on classes.

 For example, given the following concern